Barbados LLC | Limited Liability Company Formation

 Estimated Time for Registration

 If all documents are timely filed and correct, the estimated time for registration is three working days.
+This does not include shipping time nor the time it takes for you to provide the legally required due diligence (know-your-client) documents.

 Shelf companies for a LLC are available to purchase.